-- Websites, applications, and other resources must provide a well-labeled, accessible link so that users can contact to a person responsible for the resource.
+- Websites, applications, and other resources are to provide a well-labeled, accessible link so that users can contact to a person responsible for the resource.

-- Websites and applications must be interoperable with appropriate assistive technologies, such as screen readers; all instructions, contextual cues, and dynamic actions must be effectively communicated to the user.
+- Websites and applications are to be interoperable with appropriate assistive technologies, such as screen readers; all instructions, contextual cues, and dynamic actions need to be effectively communicated to the user.

 Web Content Accessibility Guidelines 2.0

 The Web Content Accessibility Guidelines (WCAG 2.0) are a worldwide standard for creating and testing accessible websites and applications.
 The full WCAG 2.0 specification is located at http://www.w3.org/TR/WCAG20.